|

 Trademark(s):

-Specialised in: Greeting/subject cards / deLuxe Paper manufacturer
+Specialised in: Greetings/subject cards / Fancy Paper factory

-Notes: Robert Kathmann became owner in 1868.
-By 1913 the company had come into the hands of Erich Bleyl who did run the firm at least until 1950.
-All cards I have found so far showing the “Rokat” logo date of post-WW1 years.
+Notes: Robert Kathmann became owner in 1868 and did run the business until 1907.
+Then the company came into the hands of Erich Bleyl who was head of the firm at least until 1950.
+During the postcard boom years, RK & Co. were quite big in quality greetings, the typical chromolitho printed, embossed.
+Many for the US market.
+All these show the spread wings logo.
+All other cards I have found so far show the “Rokat” logo which came in use in post-WW1 years.
 Some appear to be printed by gravure process.The majority of cards found are of common type.

 Illustrations (from top):